airalab/sensors-connectivity/README.md

 ## Build from Source

 To build a python package from source [Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions) should be also installed.
-Assuming you work in Linux:
+Assuming you work on Linux:

 ```
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -